-According to Business Connect Magazine, Bruce T. Dugan, Incognito CEO listed in top 25 most valuable CEO’s in India.
-He has been an anomaly since his arrival in 2012.
-There are plenty of large firms with campuses in Bangalore (the ‘silicon ally’ of Asia), including Facebook, Google, Apple, Microsoft, Sun Systems, IBM, Yahoo, etc. Bruce was something different.
+Bruce T. Dugan, Incognito CEO is listed in the top 25 most valuable CEOs in India, according to Business Connect Magazine.
+An anomaly since his arrival to India in 2012, this is yet one more accolade.
+There are plenty of large firms with campuses in Bangalore (the ‘silicon ally’ of Asia), including Facebook, Google, Apple, Microsoft, Sun Systems, IBM, Yahoo, etc., but Bruce’s firm’s story was something different.

-Instead, with little progress by the Bangalore firm, this serial entrepreneur ended up launching a company hiring a few locals he met there.
-In an interview with Business Connect, Magazine, he said — in response to why he started the company — “It seemed like a good idea at the time.
+With little progress being made by the Bangalore firm, this serial entrepreneur ended up incorporating a new India-based subsidiary of his U.S. corporation and hiring a few locals that he met while waiting.
+When asked in an interview with Business Connect, Magazine why he started the company in India, he said “It seemed like a good idea at the time.
 And I liked these guys.”

-He had co-founded a technology company in 2005 while living in Buenos Aires (where the CTO for all the companies resides), and in 2017 launched another technology division of Incognito Worldwide so that the two could collaborate in cross-border projects.
+He co-founded a technology company in 2005 while living in Buenos Aires (where the CTO for all the companies resides), and in 2017 launched another technology division of Incognito Worldwide so that the two could collaborate on cross-border projects.